ShaunCurtis/Blazr.Demo/readme.md

 # Blazor.Demo

-Blazr.Demo is a Repo that contains a solution that implements my latest incarnation of the **Blazr Application Framework**.
+Blazr.Demo contains solutions that implement my latest **Blazr Application Framework**.

 The framework is loosely based on various coding ideologies and concepts.

-It follows *Clean Design* principles and splits domains into separate project to enforce rigid dependancies.
+1. *Clean Design*: code is split into domains.
+Each domain is a separate project that enforces rigid clean design dependancies.
+2. A Read Only CQS data pipeline.
+All data pipeline objects are read only.

+1. ....

+There are two demo solutions:

+1. Blazr.Weather - demonstrates the framework using the standard template.
+1. Blazr.Invoicing - demonstrates some key complex object concepts using the classic *Invoice* aggregate context.

 Documentation is provided as a set of notes in the Notes directory.